wdi-sg/gitbook-2020/README.md

 ![](https://i.imgur.com/XeoQXuW.png)

-# WDI Singapore
+# SEI Singapore

-Welcome to General Assembly's Web Development Immersive - Singapore Edition!
+Welcome to General Assembly's Software Engineering Immersive - Singapore Edition!
-[This Gitbook](https://wdi-sg.github.io/gitbook-2018/) is the primary resource used throughout the course, save it to your favorites and refer to it often!
+[This Gitbook](https://wdi-sg.github.io/gitbook2020/) is the primary resource used throughout the course, save it to your favorites and refer to it often!

 ## Important Policies